-- Pants/Shorts/Skirts/Dresses Solid Tan Khaki - Shorts or skirts must be within 2 inches of the top of the knee. - All Tops (shirts, coats, hoodies, jackets, etc...)
+- Tan or Black Pants/Shorts/Skirts/Dresses - Shorts or skirts must be within 2 inches of the top of the knee. - All Tops (shirts, coats, hoodies, jackets, etc...)
 Any combination of black, white, & gray.
 Short or long sleeve no tank tops, halter tops, or spaghetti straps.
-Appropriate athletic/fashion logos only. - Shoes must not be solid red or solid blue. - Pants must be worn at the waist No SAGGING
+Appropriate logos only. - Pants must be worn at the waist No exposed undergarments.